seL4/docs/Hardware/JetsonTX2.md

 <https://elinux.org/Jetson_TX2>

 The seL4 kernel has a limited port to the TX2 which supports the SoM only in 64-bit mode.
-SMP, SMMU, Hyp-mode, etc are not supported by the current port.
+SMP is not supported by the current port.

 ## Building seL4test